lbvenky/predictive-recommendation/README.md

 # Requirements

 If you are wanting to build and develop this, you will need the following items installed and vagrant file will do this for you.
-If you have the PHP setup already and don't want to have the Apache SOLR Installation then it can ve used directly by setting an SOLR API
+If you have the PHP setup already and don't want to have the Apache SOLR Installation then any SOLR API can be configured.

 PHP 7.x<br/>
 Apache<br/>